Finger pinching conspiracy theory: Politics

 Lee Jun-seok (Reform Party), Ryu Ho-jeong (Justice Party) and Her Eun-a (People Power Party) supported the finger pinching conspiracy theorists.

-Several politicians have reacted to the finger pinching conspiracy theorists, showing either support or objection.
-In 2021, Lee Jun-seok, a future party leader of the Reform Party, first expressed support for the theory after the GS25 incident.
-In 2023, he affirmed his support for the theorists after the MapleStory scandal.
-Lee has frequently been described as an idaenam advocate by the media.
+Several politicians have reacted to the finger pinching conspiracy theorists.
+In 2021, Lee Jun-seok, an alt-right figure and future party leader of the Reform Party, expressed support for the theory after the GS25 incident.
+He affirmed his support for the theorists during the MapleStory scandal.
 Ryu Ho-jeong, a Justice Party member and self-proclaimed feminist, also supported the theory and criticized Ppuri.
-Formerly a game developer at Smilegate, Ryu argued that Ppuri had hurt other developers in the video game industry.
+Formerly a game developer at Smilegate, Ryu argued Ppuri had hurt other developers in the video game industry.

 Other politician supporters included People Power Party member Her Eun-a and former Democratic Party member Lee Sang-heon, who both supported Nexon during the MapleStory scandal.
 Heo Eun-a told an interviewer that Ppuri committed antisocial behavior and instigated gender conflicts, which she believed must be penalized.
-When Lee Sang-heon was later informed by Kyunghyang Shinmun that Nexon's allegations had errors, he stood by his opinion and said that "the point is not a gender issue, but that there is a certain alignment customers find uncomfortable".
+When Lee Sang-heon was later informed by Kyunghyang Shinmun that Nexon's allegations had errors, he stood by his opinion and said, "The point is not a gender issue, but that there is a certain alignment customers find uncomfortable."
 There were also other reports of the Democratic Party advisors publicly supporting Nexon and the conspiracy theory.
 Politicians who rejected the theory included Jang Hye-young, a Justice Party member.
 Jang criticized Lee Jun-seok and expressed sympathy to the people the theorists impacted.
+She demanded labour inspection for video game industry.

-In regard to the politicians' support, several argued that the theory's staying power originates from South Korean society's attempt at appeasing idaenam (a term referring to, sometimes derisively, South Korean men in their twenties).
+Some authors argued that the theory's staying power originates from the South Korean politics' attempt at appeasing idaenam (a term referring to, sometimes derisively, South Korean men in their twenties).
 Kyunghyang Shinmun argued that the 2021 South Korean by-elections for the mayor of Seoul, where 72.5% of the male twenties supported Oh Se-hoon from the People Power Party in contrast to 22.2% for Park Young-sun from the Democratic Party, were a wake-up call for both parties, motivating politicians to shift their focus to courting idaenam.
 Several authors proposed that politicians stop using the gender conflict as a means to win over a certain group's votes.